reimerb13/Baseball-Analytics-Practicum/README.md

 A subset of the Fielding3 data was created by looking at the POS variable by middle fielding positions: 2B and SS.
 The subset of data that focused on the 2B position was called Fielding3_2B.
 Another subset of the Fielding3 data was created by looking at the POS variable that focused on the SS position.
 This subset was called Fielding3_SS.
 The Fielding3_2B and Fielding3_SS datasets were merged to create a new dataset that was named Fielding3_Middle.

 A subset of the Fielding3 data was created by looking at the POS variable by outfield and catcher positions: OF and C. The subset of data that focused on the OF position was called Fielding3_OF.
 Another subset of the Fielding3 data was created by looking at the POS variable that focused on the C position.
 This subset was called Fielding3_C.
-The Fielding3_OF and Fielding3_C datasets were merged to create a new dataset that was named Fielding3_OFC.
+The Fielding3_OF and Fielding3_C datasets were merged to create a new dataset that was named Fielding3_OFC and later renamed OFC.

 # Exploratory Data Analysis